-There are many different types of traveller and out here on the backpacker circuit in Latin America I have met a fair selection.
-They have various reasons for travelling and they are following different routes and experiencing life in a variety of ways.
-Many have taken time out from college, university or work and these people are galloping around as much of the continent as they can, before heading back to where ever they call home before knuckling down to study or work again.
+As there are different types of travellers there are of course many reasons for travelling and each traveller is out there and following their own different route and experiencing life in a very personal way.
+The standard expectation is that most of the backpackers will have taken time out from college or university, taking a gap year (or two) and are they are galloping around as much of the world as they can, before heading back to where ever they call home and settling down to study or start their working life.

-I mustn’t forget the people who have come to Latin America to learn, whether it is how to salsa, how to cook or to learn Spanish or Portuguese.
-Lessons are far cheaper here than at home and hey, if you want to learn to salsa then where better than somewhere where even the three year old children appear to know the moves
+Another subsection of backpackers are the people who want to learn while they travel, whether it is to learn how to salsa, how to cook, how to do a martial art, yoga or who want to to learn to speak a language.
+Lessons are generally much cheaper in South America or South East Asia compared to Europe or the US and if you want to learn to salsa then where better than to learn in a country where even the three year old children appear to instinctively know the moves!

-And some of us are actually working whilst moving around.
-I have met people of all ages who are working whilst living a semi-nomadic lifestyle.
-Some have put down tentative roots whilst they volunteer for an NGO, teach a foreign language or work in hostels.
-Others are completing their books or are travel bloggers.
-There is a whole realm of work that can be done digitally and supporting websites are popping up all over the place.
-Writers, programmers and even virtual admin assistants are out here, pitching for projects and working.
-Good old Paypal comes into its own as earnings are paid into bank accounts where it can then be accessed via the ATMs
+Some travellers, myself included, work whilst moving around, living a semi-nomadic lifestyle.
+Some put down tentative roots whilst they volunteer for an NGO, teach a foreign language or work in hostels.
+Others are write books or are travel bloggers.
+There is a whole realm of work that can be done digitally and supporting websites are popping up all over the place, and more so now since the pandemic changed how the workplace can operate.
+Writers, programmers and even virtual admin assistants are out there pitching for projects and working.
+I even came across a lawyer from the US who worked remotely from a hostel room in Medellin.
+Paypal and the new generation of online banks come into their own too as earnings are paid into bank accounts where they can easily be accessed via the ATMs in the local currencies.

-I write a travel blog but it is not all wall-to-wall pleasure and fun.
-Well, it is for me but it may not be the sort of pleasure and fun that you might welcome or enjoy.
-In exchange for free or discounted accommodation and other benefits I write reports or include links on my blog.
-I take these seriously and they can be very time consuming, so rather than doing touristy, interesting things, I can be found chained to a desk or a table somewhere.
-Granted, I usually try to find a table with a view or preferably a hammock, but I still need to knuckle down and produce some quality (I hope) articles.
+I wrote a travel blog but it wasn’t all wall-to-wall pleasure and fun.
+Well, it was for me but it may not be the sort of pleasure and fun that you might welcome or enjoy.
+In exchange for free or discounted accommodation and other benefits I wrote reports or included links on my blog.
+I took these seriously and they could be very time consuming, so rather than doing touristy, interesting things, I may be found chained to a desk or a table somewhere.
+Granted, I usually tried to find a table with a view or preferably a hammock, but I still needed to knuckle down and produce some quality (I hope) articles.

-I am also doing various kinds of volunteering work which tie me into a place and, shock horror, a timetable.
-To date, I have volunteered and worked for three months at SKIP where I was mostly teaching English.
-I have worked in a hostel on the beach in Ecuador, I have lived with a family in Cali where we are all learned about our different cultures and I hope that I went some way to helping the daughter of the family who is at university to improve her English and I have spent five weeks working on a perma-culture farm and teaching English to children in the local school in the countryside close to Medellin
+I also engaged with various kinds of volunteering work which tied me into a place and, shock horror, a timetable!
+To date, I volunteered and worked for three months at SKIP in Peru where I was teaching English.
+I have worked in a hostel on the beach in Ecuador, I lived with a family in Cali where we all learned about our different cultures (and I hope that I went some way to helping the daughter of the family who is at university to improve her English), and I spent five weeks working on a perma-culture farm and teaching English to children in the local school in the countryside close to Medellin.

 And then I have to factor in the travelling.
-Getting around in Latin America is relatively easy with its amazing network of buses, BUT for me, at any rate, who is not fluent in the language, travel can be most traumatic.
-First you have to find the Terminal Terrestere.
-Then you have to winkle out the correct and best bus from a swarm of touts who yell and push you around, whilst trying not to be parted from your rucsack.
-Then get on the bus, wait, work out where you are supposed to exit the bus and then even more trauma while you run the gauntlet of cabbies – real and rogues all look the same, dodge potential hi-jackers and find a hostel.
+Getting around in Latin America for instance is relatively easy with its amazing network of buses, BUT for me, at any rate, who is not fluent in the language, travel can sometimes be quite traumatic.
+First you have to find the Terminal Terrestere – the bus station.
+Then you have to identify which is the correct and the safest bus from a swarm of touts who yell and push you around, and who do their best to part you from your rucksack.
+When you do choose your bus you generally get on and sit and wait whilst it fills up, and once it is finally underway the next problem is trying to work out where you are supposed to stop and get off.
+Then there is always more trauma while you run the gauntlet of cabbies when the genuine and the scammers all look the same, dodge potential hi-jackers and find a hostel.

 So why do I do it?

-Even after I have factored in the air fare I can live so much more cheaply out here.
-Money goes a long way and although it has been getting progressively more expensive as I travel north, it beats living in the UK.
-I still have to do the sums but I reckon I am saving more than half of what I was spending to live day to day in the UK.
-Which is just as well as because I wasn’t one of the lottery or inheritance winners.
+Even after you factor in the air fares you can live so much more cheaply outside of Western Europe or the US.
+Money goes a long way and generally saved more than half of what I was spending to live day to day in the UK – which was just as well as because I wasn’t one of the lucky lottery winners.

-I enjoyed my last job in the UK, but hey, who wouldn’t choose to be their own boss and to work for themselves?
+I enjoyed my last job in the UK, but who wouldn’t choose to be their own boss and to work for themselves?
 You can decide what projects to apply for and, contracts permitting, when to move on.
-If you have a day with no deadlines you can weigh up whether to get a bus up into the mountains, swing around in a hammock and chat to other people or take off to a coffee shop and watch the world go by.
+If you have a day with no deadlines you can weigh up whether to get a bus up into the mountains, laze around in a hammock chatting to other people or you can take yourself off to a coffee shop and watch the world go by.

-I am seeing sights that I only ever dreamed of like Machu Picchu and sights that I never knew existed such as the Quilotoa crater lake.
-I am learning a foreign language, I have done yoga at sunrise, slept in mixed dorms and courtesy of some very kind hoteliers I have stayed in some very nice hotels.
+I saw sights that I only ever dreamed of such as Machu Picchu and sights that I never even knew existed such as the Quilotoa crater lake.
+I learnt a foreign language, I practised yoga at sunrise, I slept in mixed dorms and courtesy of some very kind hoteliers I stayed in some very nice hotels.

-The distance between here and my home country is a double-edged sword.
-On the one hand I miss my friends and family with a vengeance but on the other, the distance makes my loss slightly less painful.
-I am NOT here in Latin America because I don’t care about those that are left behind, but sometimes when you have nowhere else to go you have to move forwards.
-Every so often I have a major melt down when I think about my children and I would love to share my life and experiences with them.
-The sheer scale of the continent and the totally different way of life, language and cultures, not to mention landscapes that I have never dreamed could be so jaw-droppingly beautiful, enclose me in a bubble that suspends reality and cocoons me, nurturing me and giving me strength and a determination to find peace.
+The distance from my home country was a double-edged sword.
+On the one hand I missed my friends and family with a vengeance but on the other, the distance made my loss slightly less painful.
+I didn’t set out to travel because I don’t care about those that are left behind, but sometimes when you have nowhere else to go you have to move forwards.
+Every so often I would have a major melt down when I thought about my children and I would have loved to share my life and experiences with them; but the sheer scale of the continent and the totally different way of life, language and cultures, not to mention jaw-dropping spectacular landscapes enclosed me in a bubble that suspended reality and cocooned me.
+It nurtured me and gave me strength and a determination to find peace.

 Amazing piece!
 You capture the essence of travelling so well – the awesome highs along with the occasional lows.
 So happy our paths crossed in our respective adventures 🙂